subic/ghaction-thumbnails/README.md

 Output thumbnails directory path (string) relative to the repository base.
 It is  **required** but the directory will be (recursively) created if not present.
 The argument will be output as a path string from the action to be used in further workflow jobs or steps.
 Default is `'thumbnails'`.

 #### `sizes`
 Output thumbnail dimensions (number, string or comma-delimited string of numbers or strings).
 Any number of sizes separated with a comma can be supplied but at least one is **required**.
-If the size is a number only it will be treated as width, prefix it with an `x` to process it as height dimension.
+If the size is a number only, it will be treated as width; prefix it with an `x` to process it as height dimension.
 To set both output width and height dimensions, set width and height with the `x` separator eg. `1920x1080`.
 Default is `480`.

 #### `subfolder`
 Subfolder (string) pattern for each width.
-Use `false` to output directly to the [`output`](#output) folder but not that any existing or generated files will not be overwritten by default.
+Use `false` to output directly to the [`output`](#output) folder but note that any existing or generated files will not be overwritten by default.
 Pattern strings `%D`, `%W` and `%H` can be used to be replaced by the generated image dimension values where `%W` is image width in pixels, `%H` is image height in pixels and `%D` is width or height if width is not set.
 >**Note**: Even when using `subfolder: false` source images can not and will never be overwritten.
 The action uses sharp's [toFile](https://sharp.pixelplumbing.com/api-output#tofile) output option which means the source and destination file can not match.
 If that is a requirement image processing task can be [modified or replaced completely](#image-processing-task-modifications) to eg. use sharp streams or imagemagick or review some of the [alternatives](#alternatives).

 #### `filename`